 To delete a column, select “None” in the “Field” column and click “Update”.

-Please note that if you modify an existing grid or create a new grid, the first two lines (sequence numbers 100 and 110) must be last name and first name.
+-If you modify an existing grid or create a new grid, the first two lines (sequence numbers 100 and 110) must be last name and first name.
 These equate to the first two columns on the actual grid.
-Also, when you modify a grid it will have a different unique identifier that is automatically assigned.